Building Voice AI with Webex Contact Center BYOVA and AWS Lex

 - No Audio: Check that audio files exist in the

-directory - Wrong Audio: Verify audio file names match the configuration
+audio/directory - Wrong Audio: Verify audio file names match the configuration

 - Connection Issues: Ensure the gateway is accessible from Webex Contact Center